 My Visit to Stars Hollow AKA Unionville, Ontario – How It Happened

 A month ago I was in Toronto, under some not-so-great circumstances.
 Sight-seeing or doing anything fun for that matter wasn’t on my agenda.
 At one point I mentioned to my parents that I’d like to come back at a later time and check out Unionville.
-My dad brought it up in front of my cousins and they insisted I tell them the name of the town, which I refused.
-I just thought it was in poor taste to ask people to take me sight-seeing while they were in mourning a loved one.
+My dad brought it up in front of my cousins, who insisted I tell them the name of the town.
+I refused.
+I just thought it was in poor taste to ask people to take me sight-seeing while they were mourning a loved one.

-A few days later, following the funeral in Toronto, my cousins and I piled into a car and hit up a Tim Horton’s drive-through.
+A few days later, my cousins and I piled into a car and hit up a Tim Horton’s drive-through.
 “So what was the name of that town you wanted to visit?” my cousin asked.
 We sparred over the fact that I wouldn’t tell him, until I finally relented after insisting that we wouldn’t go: “Unionville.”
 “Oh that’s like 15 minutes away from here.
 This is the perfect time to go.”
-The timing was perfect: By the time we arrived, it had gotten dark, the twinkle lights were on, and the entire town look straight out of a storybook.
+The timing was perfect.
+By the time we arrived, it had gotten dark, the twinkle lights were on, and the entire town look straight out of a storybook.

 On our way towards Main Street, we even passed a series of houses that looked similar to those occupied by the residents of Stars Hollow.
 This house we drove past bore a striking resemblance to Lorelai Gilmore’s House on the show…

 Searching for Luke’s Diner and the Town Gazebo

 My goal was to find the town gazebo and the building where Luke’s Diner was filmed.
 I pulled out my phone to look up their locations: The building standing in for Luke’s Diner was on 156 Main Street, while the gazebo was further down the street.